 Excess paper files were once the bane of most offices.
 Today, the clutter is digital.
-In this video, Dr. Melissa Gratias of Productivity Psychologist, LLC reviews the evolution of office paper paradigms and offers solutions for those still weighed down by excess paper files.
+In this video, Dr. Melissa Gratias reviews the evolution of office paper paradigms and offers solutions for those still weighed down by excess paper files.

 Don’t want to watch the video?
 A transcript is below.

-Hi this is Dr. Melissa Gratias, and I’m a productivity psychologist.
+Hi this is Dr. Melissa Gratias, and I’m a productivity specialist.
 I help overworked and overwhelmed people feel focused, balanced, and successful.

 Today, I am talking to you about the state of office paper and the practice of keeping files and files of paper in your office.
 I’ve been working in my profession and doing productivity coaching and training since 2007.
 I searched back through my testimonials from clients from the past 11 years.
 I will use their testimonials to illustrate how our attitudes toward paper files have changed.

 The most beneficial/valuable thing that I learned was that all of the paper is not needed, we have just been taught that way.
 A paradigm shift is needed to enhance our ability to be resourceful instead of relying on the traditional manner of maintaining duplicate paper documents.
 Not only has it reduced my paper and made me more organized, it has also enhanced my productivity.

 At the time, in 2008, this executive with whom I worked was keeping files and files of paper because that was the paradigm.
 She was saying that we needed to go through a paradigm shift.
 We needed to change our attitudes towards paper.
 That was in 2008.

 Let’s fast forward five years later to 2013.
 Here is a statement from a manager of a health care organization: